Gezine/Y2JB/README.md

 1. Navigate to **Settings > Network > Settings > Set Up Internet Connection**
 2. Scroll to the bottom and select **Set Up Manually**
 3. Choose your connection type:
-   - **Use WiFi**: Enter network name and password manually, set security to "WPA-Personal..."
+   - **Use WiFi**: Enter your network name and password manually, then set security to "WPA-Personal..."
-   - **Use a LAN Cable**: Proceed to next step
+   - **Use a LAN Cable**: Proceed to the next step
 4. Under **DNS Settings**, change from "Automatic" to **Manual**
 5. Set **Primary DNS** to `127.0.0.2` (leave Secondary DNS blank)
 6. Press **Done** and wait for the connection to establish

-**Note:** You may see a network/PSN connection error - this is expected and can be ignored.
+**Note:** You may see a network/PSN connection error - this is expected and can be safely ignored.
 The console will still function normally for YouTube payload delivery.

-**Alternative:** Block PSN servers and `www.youtube.com` from your custom DNS server instead of using 127.0.0.2
+**Alternative:** Instead of using 127.0.0.2, you can block PSN servers and `www.youtube.com` from your custom DNS server.

+#### Why is Setting DNS to 127.0.0.2 Required?

+The DNS configuration is critical for Y2JB to function properly for two technical reasons:

+1. **Blocking PSN Connections**: Setting the DNS to 127.0.0.2 (localhost) prevents the PS5 from reaching PlayStation Network servers.
+This blocks both the YouTube app and system firmware update prompts that would otherwise interfere with the exploit.

+2. **Preventing YouTube App Connection**: The YouTube app must be prevented from connecting to `www.youtube.com`.
+If the domain resolves successfully, the exploit will run but the YouTube app will kill it after approximately 2 seconds and replace it with the normal YouTube page.
+While Y2JB includes a built-in patch to prevent this behavior, the patch is not perfect.
+Therefore, blocking `www.youtube.com` via DNS is still recommended to ensure reliable exploit execution.

 ### Fake Account Activation

 **Note:** If you're using the backup file from the releases page, you can skip this section.

-You need a **fake-activated account** to run Y2JB properly.
+Y2JB requires a **fake-activated account** to run properly.

-**If you have a legit PSN-activated account:** This means your account is officially registered and activated through PlayStation Network.
-You cannot use this account directly with Y2JB - you must create and use a separate fake-activated account instead.
+**Important:** If you have a legit PSN-activated account (officially registered through PlayStation Network), you **cannot** use it directly with Y2JB.
+You must create and use a separate fake-activated account instead.

 **To fake activate an account:**
+1. Create a new offline account on your PS5
-1. Open **etaHEN toolbox** while logging in to created new offline account
+2. While logging in to this new account, open **etaHEN toolbox**
-2. Navigate to the **"Remote Play"** menu
+3. Navigate to the **"Remote Play"** menu
-3. The account will be automatically fake activated
+4. The account will be automatically fake activated

 ### Jailbroken PS5